 Only one WBS is prepared for each NASA project and includes both in-house and contractor effort.
-While there is no single "right way" to prepare and utilize a WBS, there are some generally recommended guidelines that should be followed.
+The level of detail of the WBS can be tailored based upon the complexity of the project, however there are some generally recommended guidelines that should be followed.
 Considering the following general guidance will assist in creating and implementing a WBS.

 - a.
 The WBS is prepared as early as project definition will permit. - b.
 A preliminary WBS is initially developed early in project formulation to define the top levels of a WBS.
 These preliminary elements should reflect the entire scope of work contained in the overall project life cycle including project definition, development, launch, and operations. - c.
 A single WBS is used for both technical and business management through level seven. - d.
 Both high level and detailed WBS planning should involve all stakeholders to ensure that proper planning is done and that ALL parties agree on the final WBS prior to approval. - e.
-When a project is authorized by a Program Commitment Agreement (PCA), the WBS becomes formalized as the project outline; changes to it must be formally approved by the program office. - f.
+When a project is authorized by a Program Commitment Agreement (PCA) in Phase A, the WBS becomes formalized as the project outline; changes to it must be formally approved by the program office. - f.
 A preliminary CWBS is developed from the basic elements of the preliminary WBS and expanded for use in the RFP, preparation of proposals, and the evaluation and selection process. - g.
 Normally, only the second or third level elements of the preliminary CWBS will be specified by NASA in an RFP.
 The CWBS is considered a preliminary CWBS until it is finalized as a result of negotiation and incorporated formally into the contract. - h.
 A total project WBS is created by combining the elements of the NASA in-house WBS elements with the contractor's CWBS elements, and also by all other WBS elements being implemented by other performing entities. - i.
 As the project scope of work changes, the WBS is revised to reflect changes that are formally approved through the configuration control process. - j.
 All top-level WBS elements do not have to be sub-divided to the same level of detail.
 As associated element risk, cost, and/or complexity increases, further breakdown may be necessary. - k.
-When high-risk items are located at low CWBS levels (also low WBS levels by other performing entities), these items can be identified against the higher-level WBS or CWBS element of which the high risk item is a part.
+When high-risk items are located at low CWBS levels (also low WBS levels by other performing entities), these items can be identified against the higher level WBS or CWBS element of which the high-risk item is a part.